-The FMS are designed to act as a fiscal intermediary to assist the participant with employer and budget related accounting and payroll functions as per federal, State, and local laws, regulations, and policies necessary for successful self-direction.
+The FMS are designed to assist the participant with employer and budget related accounting and payroll functions as per federal, State, and local laws, regulations, and policies necessary for successful self-direction.
 The FMS assist the participant in financial transactions and managing legal employment requirements and employer related functions including:

-- 1. Performing as the participant's agent to verify employee and vendor qualifications; - 2.
-Facilitating the employment of staff by the participant, legal guardian, or designated representative (as applicable); - 3.
-Managing, tracking, and directing the disbursement of funds; - 4.
+- 1. Performing as the participant's agent such employer responsibilities as verifying provider qualifications; - 2.
+Facilitating the employment of staff by the participant or designated representative; - 3.
+Managing and directing the disbursement of funds; - 4.
 Processing payroll, withholding federal, State, and local tax and making tax payments to appropriate tax authorities; - 5.
 Performing fiscal accounting processes; and - 6.
-Making and sharing expenditure reports with the participant, legal guardian, their designated representative (as applicable), and State authorities.
+Making and sharing expenditure reports with the participant, their designated representative, and State authorities.